ioBroker/ioBroker.docs/docs/en/config/redis.md

 A call to `iobroker status` shows which database type is used for the states and objects databases.
 "file" means that ioBroker's own databases are used. "redis" means that a Redis is in use.

-A detailed explanation of the topic Redis with further information can be found in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick)
+A detailed explanation on the topic of Redis with further information can be found in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick)

 ## Redis persistence
-Usually Redis is an "in-memory database".
+Typically, Redis is an "in-memory database".
 So the data is stored in RAM.
 When Redis is closed, these are gone.
-In order to enable an update, Redis supports two types of data storage on hard drive.
+In order to enable an update, Redis supports two types of data storage on hard disk.
 The RDB and AOF persistence.

 ** RDB ** is active by default, this method saves the entire content in an RDB file.
 The storage interval can be configured and should be adapted to your own needs!
 To configure this, a mixture of data security (how much data can you cope with losing in a crash) and write load for the storage medium, since the entire content is always written (if objects are also in Redis, this may be several hundred MB!).